amccartney/github-for-journalists-nicar20/README.md

 Github is a website built on top of `git` that allows for easier access and sharing of repositories for people on teams or to the wider public.

+You can think of Github like Google Doc where you can write/edit with your team simultaneously, view edit history and revert back, make a copy of the document and work on your own version or set the document private.
+It makes collaboration easier and more efficient.

 ## Why should I use it?

 Github allows you to track changes you make to your files, which can be useful when you are writing code, but also for many other applications.
 Github is particularly useful when you have more than one person working on the same project at once, and need to keep track of who is doing what work and where.